splunk/docker-splunk/README.md

 > :warning:&ensp;**DEPRECATION NOTICE**
 We are no longer releasing Debian images on Docker Hub as of May 2021 (Splunk Enterprise v8.2.0+).
+Red Hat images will continue to be published.

 ----